msuarez5336/Portfolio/README.md

 # Project Portfolio
-## Welcome to my portfolio of projects!
-Here you will find my interest in Machine Learning Models, Artificial Neural Networks, Financial Software Interfaces and More!
+## Welcome to my portfolio!
+Here you will find my projects in Analytics, Machine Learning Models, Artificial Neural Networks, Financial Software Interfaces and More!